rossetti/KSLBook/docs/05-Chapter5.md

   </tr>
 </tbody>
 </table>
 This data can be easily processed by other of statistical programs such as R or opened directly within Excel.
-The following table is from `MainModel_CSVExperimentReport.csv` and represents the across replication summary statistics for the responses and counters in the model.
+The following table is from `Pallet_Processing_CSVExperimentReport.csv` and represents the across replication summary statistics for the responses and counters in the model.

 <table class="table" style="font-size: 10px; margin-left: auto; margin-right: auto;">
-<caption style="font-size: initial !important;">(\#tab:unnamed-chunk-3)(\#tab:Ch5ARD)Columns 7-15 and 9 Rows of MainModel_CSVExperimentReport.csv.</caption>
+<caption style="font-size: initial !important;">(\#tab:unnamed-chunk-3)(\#tab:Ch5ARD)Columns 7-15 and 9 Rows of Pallet_Processing_CSVExperimentReport.csv.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Statistic.Name </th>